Twitter users express support for Brussels with its iconic fountain

-The colors also lit up the Eiffel Tower, symbol of Paris, where people shared sympathies linked by November's attacks in the French capital apparently planned by Islamist militants in Brussels.
+The colours also lit up the Eiffel Tower, symbol of Paris, where people shared sympathies linked by November's attacks in the French capital apparently planned by Islamist militants in Brussels.

 Close to Mannekin Pis, thousands of people gathered in one of Brussels' main squares to lay flowers under banners echoing the slogan #JeSuisBruxelles.